Internship Report by Mohammad Asim (M.A. Society and Culture, Class of 2023)

 Introduction

 It is often stated that "Today's children are tomorrow's citizens."
 Children are regarded as the nation's backbone.
 India has one of the biggest populations of school-aged children, with most of them lacking access to basic necessities such as nutrition, health care, and educational opportunities.
-Poverty, illiteracy, women's workload limited decision-making options, traditional beliefs and practises, and men's attitudes toward childcare all contribute to malnutrition and, ultimately, maternal and child mortality in India (Raval et al., 2020).
+Poverty, illiteracy, women's workload limited decision-making options, traditional beliefs and practices, and men's attitudes toward childcare all contribute to malnutrition and, ultimately, maternal and child mortality in India (Raval et al., 2020).

 Integrated Child Development Services (ICDS) is India's sole government programme that aims to address infant malnutrition and provides a framework for the holistic development of children under the age of six years.
 Despite many efforts, the lack of basic services, resource mobilisation, and administrative systems that are inattentive to community needs intensify the malnutrition situation at the site and sub-location levels.
 Low socio-economic conditions are the most important factor contributing to an increase in the percentage of malnourished schoolchildren in rural regions.
 So, via nutritional education, it is critical to instil excellent dining habits in students and all surrounding individuals (John and Lewis et al., 2000).
 The age range of one to 6 years represents a phase of sustained physical progress.
 During this time, the typical weight increase is 3 to 3.5 kg per year, and the average height gain is 6 cm per year (Patel & Gandhi, 2014).
 As a result, this stage of a child's development is nutritionally crucial.